dotnet/arcade/Documentation/Project-Docs/vestigial-objects-onepager.md

   - [ ] Evaluate including Key Vault auditing information
 - [ ] Develop Dashboards presenting data to expected audience.
 Consider Grafana and Power BI (or a mix of both).
   - [ ] FR can quickly view changes to an arbitrary resource
-  - [ ] New resources or resources with an unknown purpose are easily identifiable
+  - [ ] New resources or resources with an unknown purpose are identifiable from a dashboard
 - [ ] Develop documentation
   - [ ] On use, targeting expected audience.
 Where to find information.
 How to interpret dashboards.
 Basic, pertinent information on how to interpret the raw Azure data.
 How to develop and run custom audit-like queries.
   - [ ] For new services, to ensure new resoures are properly inventoried and audited